 The South West London Collaborative Staff Bank

-St George’s, in collaboration with Kingston, Epsom and St Helier and South West London Mental Health Trust, are launching a new way to work through our staff bank.
+St George’s, in collaboration with Kingston, Epsom and St Helier and South West London Mental Health Trust, have launched a new way to work through our staff bank.

 The South West London Collaborative Staff Bank will make it easier for nursing staff to work at St George’s or any of the other Trust’s in the bank.

 The first phase of implementation will focus on Band 5 General Nurses and Band 2 Health Care Assistants.
 They will be able to book shifts through the Collaborative Bank on the following wards at St George’s and Queen Mary’s:

 - Allingham Ward

 A new smartphone app called ‘Me’ will allow staff to see all available shifts at least two weeks before the roster starts, and simply book shifts.
 New bank payroll arrangements for collaborative bank workers will also make it easier to work across any Trusts and be paid quickly and accurately.

 Via the Me app, staff will be able to view vacant bank duties, log annual leave and view team rosters.
 The app will also provide you the access to book the vacant bank duties through the app instead of calling the bank office.